Kaushikbihari04/Kaushikbihari04/README.md

-- 👋 Hi, I’m @Kaushikbihari04
+-Hi, I’m @Kaushikbihari04
--  A freshmen , instrested to learn programming and hardware application -👨🏻‍💻 I have already acquire a good aort of knowledge on C programming language!
+-A freshmen , instrested to learn programming and hardware application -I have already acquire a good sort of knowledge on C programming language!
-- I’m currently learning ->DSA with C programming language
-- Fun fact:- this person is too coding enthusiast and interested in mastering a language. indirectly i want to be job ready within few years .
+-I’m currently learning ->DSA with C programming language -Fun fact:- this person is too coding enthusiast and interested in mastering a language. indirectly i want to be job ready within few years .